-By choosing appropriate physical units, we may assume that the size of the bubble is of order one and that the wave speeds outside and inside the bubble are both of order one.
+By choosing appropriate physical units, we may assume that the bubble size is of order one and that the wave speeds outside and inside the bubble are both of order one.
 Thus the contrast between the wave speeds is not significant.
 We assume, however, that there is a large contrast in the bulk modulii.
-In summary, we assume that $\delta \ll 1$ and $\tau = O(1)$ .
+In summary, we assume that

+(14.4)

+$$\delta \ll 1$$

+and $\tau = O(1)$.